 'Bubble to bubble' mentally draining, confesses Holder

-The highly rated all-rounder said playing amid the ongoing COVID-19 pandemic impacted players mentally, especially with the challenge of “going from bubble to bubble” and having to undergo quarantine protocols in respective countries.
+The highly-rated all-rounder said playing amid the ongoing coronavirus pandemic impacted players mentally, especially with the challenge of “going from bubble to bubble” and having to undergo quarantine protocols in respective countries.

 “But having said that, going from bubble to bubble, being isolated in a room, sometimes the room just gets smaller and smaller by the second.
 I know a few guys have some tired minds – we've been on the road for a little while.”